Problems

 The control DCC should come directly from the command station,

-and be protected from any rail connection by MERG DCO's(District Cutout).
+and must be protected from any rail connection.

 Kit 57, MERG DCO.